 Gable end roofs are more susceptible to damage by high winds than hip roofs or flat roofs.
-If the framing and the rest of the roof are not adequately braced to resist the wind, the roof can fail.
+If the framing of the gable end and the rest of the roof are not adequately braced to resist the wind, the roof can fail.
 If your facility has a gable roof, check to see if the roof framing is adequately braced.
-If you are unsure, check with your local building department.
+If you are unsure, check with the local building department or a member of your facilities management department.
 After inspecting your roof framing, a building official can tell you if bracing is required and how it should be added.
-Alternately, ask the Facilities Management Department for assistance.
-See Appendix F for a FEMA fact sheet on Brace Gable End Roof Framing.
+See Appendix E for a FEMA fact sheet.